 F.Y.I., the movie was quirky and silly and had some unexpectedly tender moments (plus Demi Lovato and Pierce Brosnan).
 Definitely worth your time if that’s you’re thing.
 Now, back to Sandén.

 Turns out Sandén is quite well known in Sweden, though she’s new to me.
-The singer is Adele-pretty, and has such a remarkable quality to her voice.
+The singer is Adele-level gorgeous, and has a deeply remarkable quality to her voice.
 It’s a pop voice, to be sure, but I mean that in the best way possible.
 She’s got some serious pipes.
 And most satisfyingly, she did in fact win the 2006 Junior Eurovision Song Contest!